 Which Students Are Arrested the Most?

 In the 2013-14 school year, nearly 70,000 students were arrested in a small share of America's public schools — about 8,000 schools.
 While every state had arrests in that year, most individual schools did not report any arrests.
-Browse U.S. and state data below or select your state from the menu above to search for your school.
+Browse U.S. and state data below.

 Who gets arrested?

 What percentage of schools have sworn police officers?